 Long-term care residents have certain rights under the Nursing Home Reform Law, which requires nursing homes to promote and protect the rights of their residents and places a strong emphasis on individual dignity and self-determination.

-This year’s theme for Residents’ Rights Month is “Connections Matters,” highlighting the importance of residents connecting with their loved ones.
+This year’s theme for Residents’ Rights Month is “Connection Matters,” highlighting the importance of residents connecting with their loved ones.
 The coronavirus pandemic has caused visitation restrictions in long-term care facilities.
 The ability for residents to be with family and friends and build relationships in the community helps promote good health and quality of life.
 During these uncertain times, there are still ways to stay connected.

 Resources and Supportive Materials

 The Consumer Voice puts together a packet to help plan events for Residents’ Rights Month.
 The pack contains several downloadable materials in different languages.
 Some of these resources include an overview of federal rights, fact sheets, press releases, promotional materials, communication tips, and articles on promoting and implementing the rights of residents.